-In most cases, U.S. employers that sponsor a large number of work visas for their foreign national employees are looking for ways to make the process smoother and easier.
-Fortunately, with the L-1 petition blanket petition option, qualifying organizations can now seek continuing approval to transfer any number of employees from their foreign branches to the United States.
-This program is available to relatively large international organizations who are engaged in commercial trade or services.
+In most cases, U.S. employers that sponsor many work visas for their foreign national employees are looking for ways to make the process smoother and easier.
+Fortunately, with the L-1 visa blanket petition option qualifying organizations can now seek continuing approval to transfer any number of employees from their foreign branches to the United States.
+This program is available to relatively large international organizations engaged in commercial trade or services.
 We’ll go over the requirements along with the L-1 blanket visa extension, premium processing, and avoiding rejection.

 What is the L-1 Visa?

-The L-1 Intracompany Transferee Visa is a nonimmigrant employment-based classification which allows U.S-based employers to transfer a foreign professional employee from related foreign offices to the United States.
+The L-1 Intracompany Transferee Visa is a nonimmigrant employment-based classification that allows U.S-based employers to transfer a foreign professional employee from related foreign offices to the United States.

-For an alien employee to qualify for this work visa, he or she must have worked in the capacity of executive, manager, or specialized employee for the foreign parent, subsidiary, branch, or subsidiary of the U.S. organization for at least one of the last three years.
+For an alien employee to qualify for this work visa, they must have worked as an executive, manager, or specialized employee for the foreign parent, subsidiary, branch, or subsidiary of the U.S. organization for at least one of the last three years.
 In many cases, an L-1 petition is filed for a single beneficiary.
-In other cases, however, some organizations need to transfer many employees simultaneously.
+However, some organizations need to transfer many employees simultaneously in other cases.
 This has brought about the provision for L-1 blanket petitions.

 The L-1 visa blanket petition program allows U.S.-based organizations to petition the USCIS to bring several foreign employees to the United States quickly and on short notice.
-It is a single visa petition that eliminates the need to file separate L-1 petitions for each of the qualified employees.
-Once the L-1 visa blanket petition is approved, each transferring employee may file a petition for an L-1 visa directly at the United States embassy or consulate.
+It is a single visa petition that eliminates the need to file separate L-1 petitions for each qualified employee.
+Once USCIS approves the L-1 visa blanket petition, each transferring employee may file a petition for an L-1 visa directly at the United States embassy or consulate.

-The L-1 blanket petition has certain requirements that must be met by a U.S.-based petitioner (organization) and its foreign entities.
+The L-1 blanket petition has specific requirements that a U.S.-based petitioner (organization) and its foreign entities must meet.
 An organization may be eligible for the blanket petition if:

-- The petitioner and each of the qualifying entities are engaged in commercial trade or services
+- The petitioner and each of the qualifying entities is engaged in commercial trade or services

-- The U.S.-based petitioner has an office which has been engaging in business for one year or more
+- The U.S.-based petitioner has an office that has been engaging in business for one year or more

 - The petitioner has a minimum of three domestic and foreign branches, affiliates, or subsidiaries